Last updated on October 21st, 2023 at 03:09 am

 Can you carry a knife in North Carolina?

-It is also illegal to possess any switchblade or gravity knife without the written permission of the sheriff of the county in which you reside.
-Furthermore, certain knives such as daggers and dirks are prohibited from being carried openly or concealed on one’s person regardless of length.
-Finally, it is unlawful for anyone under 18 years old to purchase or possess any type of pocketknife unless they have written consent from their parent or guardian.
+Certain knives such as daggers and dirks are prohibited from being carried openly or concealed on one’s person regardless of length.
+It is also unlawful for anyone under 18 years old to purchase or possess any type of knife unless they have written consent from their parent or guardian.

 What is considered a pocket knife in NC?